 The reason why blended content translates to better engagement is because it covers lots of learning styles.
 Trainers and instructors have the liberty to offer a variety of different learning mediums and techniques that cater to lots of different learning styles.
 Likewise, you’ll have the liberty to pump the brakes or accelerate with the amount of digital or hard copy content based on real-time engagement and performance.

 Serve Your Blended Content with Mimeo

 Recipe: Create content, pour over digital and print

 What’s blended content without a great delivery?
 As a trainer, the last thing you should be engaging with is a copy machine.
 Mimeo helps save you valuable time by creating and distributing training materials to learners.
 With content as the backbone of your training strategy, you can create unlimited variations of a master document for digital or print distribution.
-This means you’ll be able to spend more time engaging with your learners, all the while improving your blended strategy.
+This means you’ll be able to spend more time engaging with your learners while improving your blended content strategy.